23 January 2021

 Snow bird

-A "snowbird" is a person who migrates from a cold climate to a warmer and in Arizona, their caravans fill national park campgrounds.
-Usually retired, they make new friends as they go, comfortably installed for the winter months on folding chairs around campfires - knitting, cooking, making coffee, chatting, exchanging stories and travel advice.
-The beautiful weather brings out TV's, radios (oui radios), hiking boots and sun protection lotion. - BPJ
+"Snowbirds" migrate from cold climates to warmer and in Arizona, their caravans fill national park campgrounds.
+Usually retired couples, they make new friends as they go, comfortably installed for the winter months on folding chairs and around campfires - knitting, cooking, making coffee, chatting, exchanging stories and travel advice. - BPJ

 18 January 2021